CS171/Homework_instructions/week-01/week_01_hw.md

 * Provide some concrete examples of what you saw and how it worked for you.
 * Overall, did his talk have an impact on you?
 Did you change your mind or did you learn anything new?

-## 4. *Design Sprint*
-Please finish up week 1 of the design sprint you started during class.
-You can find the instructions [here](https://docs.google.com/document/d/1-FBZ3nZZrKcQq80vjo2Ai2cKcn1BZRGRiD-4nK2fCaM/edit).
-Your design sprint submission is the Google Doc process book of your team.
-Your design sprint mentor will look at your process book every week and give you feedback, so please make sure that it always is up to date.

 ## Lab Reading & Quiz Reminder

-Don't forget to complete the lab pre-reading and pre-quiz before lab on Wednesday, Sept.
-8. They are posted on Canvas in the *Week 2* module.
+Don't forget to complete the lab pre-reading and pre-quiz before each lab.
+Next Monday is a holiday, so we ask you to work on your lab alone.
+We will not have a class on Monday.
+Therefore, the pre-reading quiz will be open the entire week.
+Instructions for the lab will be posted on Canvas in the *Week 2* module.

 ## 4. Submit Homework on Canvas